csvprobotica/Rizitos_2025/README.md

 ====

 This repository includes all the engineering materials we used to build our robot, Rizitos, for the 2025 season of the WRO Future Engineers competition.

 Below is the list of parts we used to assemble our self-driving vehicle:

-Materials to build our robot:

 * OSOYOO Basic Board for Arduino (Fully compatible with Arduino UNO R3) – Quantity: 1
 *	OSOYOO Motor Shield V1.1 – Quantity: 1